eirikt/default-webapp-heroku/README.md

    Heroku generates a random name for your app, or you can pass a parameter to specify your own app name.

-   Then set a [buildpack][heroku-buildpacks] for you Heroku environment.
+   Then set a ["buildpack"][heroku-buildpacks] for you Heroku environment.

    ```
    heroku buildpacks:set https://github.com/heroku/heroku-buildpack-nodejs
    ```

+   This sets the default "buildpack", which handles the pushed changes on the `heroku` branch.
+   This includes running `npm install` and what's declared in the `Procfile`.

 1. Just push your commits to the `heroku` git remote branch